Metabo DH330 Thicknesser review

 Update: My final conclusion when I wrote this review on the Metabo DH330 was that I would no longer buy this model due to the high price of the original knives.
-In the meantime I found an alternative solution of Metabo DH330 knives.
+In the meantime, I found an alternative solution to Metabo DH330 knives.
 This changed my point of view.
 After many searches on Internet, I found some aftermarket knives at a decent price and with a quality similar to the quality of the original ones.
 It takes longer to get in their possession, but it’s worth it.
-You can order two sets at first, and then one set at a time, so that you always have a spare set.
+You can order two sets at first, and then one set at a time so that you always have a spare set.
 At least that’s what we do.
-For those interested, you can find the knives in the store below:

 The original knives and the “aftermarket” knives.
 The original ones are narrower, but that’s because they were sharpened using an improvised method.
 The new “aftermarket” ones fit perfectly.

 This is a short video to make a better idea:

 Don’t forget to subscribe to our YouTube channel to see the latest videos!